-It’s Fall and pumpkins are in season so why not make a hearty pumpkin soup.
-Roast the seeds in the oven and place them as a garnish on top of the soup and dig in.
+Pumpkins are in season so why not make some hearty pumpkin soup to fill your belly and your soul.
+Roast the seeds in the oven and use them as a garnish on top of the soup and dig in to all of this pumpkin goodness.
 You can eat the soup and the seeds too.
 We started with local sugar pumpkins from our local farmer.

 Prep Time: 30 minutes